norswap/utils/README.md

 - `Strings`: Utility functions dealing with strings and string builders.
 - `Vanilla`: Utility functions for Vanilla Java collections.
 - `Util`: Miscellaneous utility functions.
 - `NArrays`: Utility functions dealing with arrays.
+   (Other array functions of interest are defined in `Vanilla`.)

 ## Data Structures
 (`data.structures` package)